ahmedsuriya124/Employees-management-system/README.md

 It allows an admin to assign tasks to employees, track task status, and store data using localStorage.

 > ✅ Live Demo: [Click to View Live Site](https://employees-management-sys.netlify.app/)
-- Check LocalStorage to login as a Admin or Employee

 ---

 ## 📌 Features